suxuekun/libpyiotcloud/_device_simulator/README.md

 This page contains a step-by-step tutorial on how to use the IoT Portal including how to use the device simulators or FT900 device module.
 If you have questions, comments and suggestions, please contact me at Skype.
 My ID is <b>ftdi.richmond.umagat</b>.

+Summary:

+    0. Access the IoT portal.
+    1. Create an account and login.
+    2. Register a device (Registering a device will return a unique DEVICE_ID).
+    3. Set the DEVICE_ID on the device.
+    4. Run the device.
+    5. Access and control the device via the IoT portal.
+(GPIO, RTC, UART, IP/MAC, etc)
+    6. Check device history.
+    7. Test buying credits using Paypal.
+    8. Test username and password recovery.
+    9. Test deleting a device.

+Detailed Guide:

 0. Access the IoT portal.